YashAnand1/Understanding-Prometheus/README.md

 </div>

 ## Monitoring & Prometheus

+##### Still considering if such analogies should be utilised or not

-Monitoring is a way of actively observing & analysing something to keep track of progress and to ensure it is working as expected.
-A use-case for Monitoring Tools include prevention over cure - As something that is about to go wrong in an application, server or a machine, can be prevented through such tools like Prometheus or at least fixed by referring to the information gathered during monitoring.
+Monitoring is a way of actively observing & analysing something for keeping track of and ensuring the expected progress.
+With Monitoring Tools, the goal is prevention over cure - As something that is about to go wrong in an application, server or a machine, can be prevented through tools like Prometheus or at least fixed by referring to the information gathered by them during monitoring.

 Prometheus is a similar Monitoring tool that also allows Visualisation, Alerting and Querying.
 Prometheus can monitor various **Metrics** of various **targets** by **scraping** them at a specified **interval** of time into a **Time-Series Database with timestamps**.
 As an example, we can monitor and visualise the available FileSystem space using the [`node_filesystem_avail_bytes` Metric](https://prometheus.io/docs/guides/node-exporter/#exploring-node-exporter-metrics-through-the-prometheus-expression-browser) of my laptop or target by recording data at every hour (Scraping Interval) and storing it in its Time-Series Database with timestamps.

 Prometheus and its components can be understood in the following manner:
-- **Prometheus**: A Monitoring Tool that scrapes Metrics periodically from Targets and stores them into TSDB with timestamps
+- **Prometheus**: A Monitoring Tool that scrapes Metrics periodically from Targets and stores them into TSDB with timestamps and provides Visualisation, Alerting & Querying
 - **Metrics**: A measurement of something (with respect to time here) - Ex: process_cpu_seconds_total, etc.
 - **Target**: Metric will be of something - Where is the metric being taken from? - Ex: My laptop, a Game Server, an App, etc.
 - **Scraping Interval**: How relentlessly/persistently the metrics are being scraped/collected - Ex: 2s, 8h, 6d, 11w, 1y, etc.
 - **Database**: Time Series Database stores data with timestamps - Ex: Values of a metric will be collected at different timestamps

-We can also consider an [Odometer](https://media.istockphoto.com/id/1398823521/vector/electric-counter-electric-meter-with-numbers-display-of-odometer-counter-of-kilowatt-energy.jpg?s=1024x1024&w=is&k=20&c=SEBWLgQxMS9M-ndi9AM6Am5_KyKLasJMAM9kRftDEL0=), Fitness Tracker and PEMS' Superset as a day-to-day real life example of a Monitoring tool for a better understanding of Prometheus:
+We can also consider an [Odometer](https://media.istockphoto.com/id/1398823521/vector/electric-counter-electric-meter-with-numbers-display-of-odometer-counter-of-kilowatt-energy.jpg?s=1024x1024&w=is&k=20&c=SEBWLgQxMS9M-ndi9AM6Am5_KyKLasJMAM9kRftDEL0=) and PEMS' Superset as a day-to-day real life example of a Monitoring tool for a better understanding of Prometheus:
 > When a car moves forward, the distance covered is constantly recorded and visualised through the Odometer
 > PEMS' Superset visualises (Not records!)
 Tickets' from Redmine at every 24 hour interval using the tickets

 The Prometheus related components can be interpreted as follows in this example:

 <div align=center>

 | Term | Prometheus |  Odometer | Superset |